Skip to main content

 • Your workstation IP: IP address assigned to a workstation or specific computer in a network.

-If you notice that WAAP will block such requests in the protect mode, you need to update your settings to prevent such a situation.
+If you notice that WAAP will block such requests in Protection mode, you need to update your settings to prevent such a situation.
 You can find detailed instructions on how to update your settings in the following step.
+Check out the allow and block IP addresses guide for more information.

-Step 6: Allow admins, bots, and CMS
+Step 6.
+Allow admins, bots, and CMS

-Before the WAAP is in protection mode, you need to ensure that critical IP addresses, content management systems (CMS), and common automated services are allowed to make successful requests.
+Before WAAP is in Protection mode, you need to ensure that critical IP addresses, content management systems (CMS), and known bots are allowed to make successful requests.
+Check the WAAP policy groups for a full list of security policies and their detailed overview.

 Allow admin IP addresses